 One are of concern is parasitic drain from having BT on board.
 The Smart Edition integrated BT BMS didn’t seem to add much if any parasitic load to the battery pack.
 At least there was nothing I could measure.
 Naturally, the BT BMS does consume “some” current, which becomes apparent during long periods of battery inactivity.
 On a daily basic, It’s doubtful one would ever notice.
 This is especially true if your battery is constantly connected to solar power.
 To combat parasitic drain during storage, the battery load can be shut down from the app.

-Smart Power Queen links
+Smart Edition Power Queen links

 At the moment, not every version of the PQ Smart Edition batteries and charge controller exist in each shop.
 For now, here are links to Europe and United States sites.
-Hoping PQ will generate the links for the 12.8 Smart Editipon batteries when available on all their shops.
+Hoping PQ will generate the links for the 12.8v Smart Edition batteries when available on all their shops.
 For now, if you see one in your local PQ shop, you can still use JULIANOH8sTN for a discount in PQ regional sites.

 Final thoughts